Native Lazy Loading for Images and Iframes

 observer.observe(document.body, { childList: true, subtree: true });

 CSS background-image properties lack native lazy support.
-Implement IntersectionObserver with dynamic background-image injection or use content-visibility: auto for layout-heavy containers.
+Use IntersectionObserver with dynamic background-image injection, or content-visibility: auto for layout-heavy containers, as a CSS-only partial alternative.

 Performance & Accessibility Impact